varun9620/vouzela-wildfire-2026/README.md

 **No interpolation, anywhere.** Gridding takes the mean of observations that fall in a cell.
 Cells with no observations stay `NaN` and render grey.
 A map should not invent data.

-**Like-for-like day comparison.** Comparing each day's full sample is unsafe when coverage differs — in one test run OMI had 647 valid cells on day 1 against 1,634 on day 2, and the resulting "+89% NO₂" was mostly a change in *which cells were observed*.
-Section 12 recomputes changes over only the cells seen on both days.

 **Fire counts are pixel counts, not fire counts.** One large fire produces many 375 m detections.
 VIIRS also only sees the fire on overpass and through clear sky, so a low count